A geometric distortion solution specifically for historical observations and its implementation: Introduction

 \section{Introduction}

 Both space and ground-based observations in the field of optical astrometry are inevitably affected by geometric distortion (GD).
-Various factors contribute to GD, such as flaws in the shape of optical components, installation deviations, irregularities in filters, and manufacturing imperfections in CCD detectors.
-All these factors lead to the presence of GD in the final imaging results \citep{Bernard2018}.
+In the majority of scenarios, the correction of GD is the main factor limiting the astrometric precision \citep{Peng2017,Wang2017,McKay2018,Wang2019,Casetti2021}.
+For example, for the observations taken with the 2.4-m telescope at Yunnan Observatory, the astrometric precision nearly improved by a factor of 2 after accurate correction of GD \citep{Peng2017}.

-In the majority of scenarios, GD serves as the primary factor limiting high-precision astrometry \citep{Peng2017,Wang2017,McKay2018,Wang2019,Casetti2021}.
-For example, observations captured by the UVIS channel of the Wide Field Camera 3 on the Hubble Space Telescope (HST) would be affected by GD, causing shifts of up to 35 pixels \citep{McKay2018}; The astrometric precision nearly improved by a factor of 2 after GD correction in the reduction of observations taken with the 2.4-m telescope at Yunnan Observatory \citep{Peng2017}.
 Besides its effect on astrometric precision, GD correction is also necessary for some applications to improve computational speed or meet fundamental requirements.
 For instance, in real-time applications that involve handling substantial data and computational loads for detecting and tracking near-Earth objects, \citet{Zhai2018} employed GD correction when converting the pixel coordinate to the equatorial coordinate.
-By utilizing a GD solution in that process, expedited image processing was facilitated while achieving high-precision results \citep{Zheng2021}.
+After GD correction, the iterative process of mapping from the pixel coordinate to the standard coordinate can achieve convergence faster.
+As a result, this mapping process was accelerated while attaining high-precision results.

-When sufficient reference stars exist in the field of view (FOV), adopting high-order plate constants for reduction can mitigate the effect of GD.
-However, GD correction remains essential in specific high-precision applications.
-For ground-based observations of moving targets such as natural satellites and asteroids, some factors (e.g. instrument limitation) may result in a lack of observed reference stars available from the observations to determining high-order plate constants.
+Adopting high-order plate constants for reduction can mitigate the effect of GD.
+However, it requires sufficient reference stars exist in the field of view (FOV), which is not met in specific high-precision applications.
+For some ground-based observations of moving targets, instrument limitations and other factors may result in a lack of observed reference stars available from the observations.
 Consequently, the GD solution derived from calibration observations is essential for obtaining high-precision positions of these moving targets.
-In addition, in HST extremely deep field observations where the AB magnitude of stars can reach up to 30 mag \citep{Illingworth2013}, there is no star catalog that provides accurate positions for reference stars.
-The infeasibility of applying the high-order plate constants, as a result, renders GD correction necessary.
+In addition, in HST extremely deep field observations where the AB magnitude of stars can reach up to 30 mag \citep{Illingworth2013}, there is no star catalogue that provides accurate positions for reference stars.
+The infeasibility of applying the high-order plate constants, as a result, makes GD correction necessary.